3 Key Things Your Outsourced IT Support Should Not Be Doing

 In one way or another, any business today relies on a couple of technologies.
 They use these innovations to get by with their daily operations.
 This is due to the great disruption that digital transformation has brought over the years, making at least a portion (if not all) of a company’s processes reliant on modern technologies such as the cloud, Internet of Things (IoT), and even artificial intelligence (AI).

-The thing is, not every company has the luxury of time and manpower to keep track of these technologies on a daily basis.
-This gives birth to the great necessity of outsourced IT support to keep the systems running 24/7.
-This necessity also emphasized the importance of being prepared against downtimes and their awful impacts on a business.
+Not every company has the luxury of time and manpower to monitor these technologies on a daily basis.
+This makes outsourced IT support necessary to keep the systems running 24/7.
+This necessity also emphasizes the importance of being prepared against downtimes and their awful impacts on a business.

 IT support outsourcing services - CSE

 To put things in perspective, a study back in 2014 shows a network downtime alone can cost around $300k per hour.
 Another more recent survey in 2020 cited that in an hour, a server outage can make you lose around $301k to $400k.
-And sadly, these figures would surely shoot up in the coming years—which an IT outsourcing services provider can help prevent.
+Sadly, these figures will surely shoot up in the coming years—which an IT outsourcing services provider can help prevent.

-However, hiring a computer consultant or an IT advisory services company will not stop issues from coming, especially if you have hired (or are about to hire) the wrong professionals.
-Instead of getting around-the-clock IT support, you received poor services, disordered workflow, or additional costs.
+However, hiring a computer consultant or an IT advisory services company will not prevent issues from occurring, especially if you have hired (or are about to hire) the wrong professionals.
+Instead of getting around-the-clock IT support, you might receive poor services, disordered workflow, or additional costs.
 In this blog, we will tackle the major mistakes that an outsourced IT support provider might have made.

 Suspiciously Low-Cost or Expensive Offer